A SPACE FOR ALL THINGS

-As soon as it gets chilly outside, there’s nothing that sounds more relaxing than diving into a good book in front of the fire.
+As soon as it gets chilly outside, there’s nothing more relaxing than diving into a good book in front of the fire.
 Add in some hot chocolate and a blanket, and voila- the perfect day.
 We have some great books in our Home Market we would recommend for this season.
 Without further ado, here are 5 cozy books to read this fall.

 “My heart’s desire for my book “Tailor Made” is to articulate, reveal and explore how we can actually discover our true identity in Christ.”
 In the book, Alex unpacks the power of replacing the faulty and dangerous labels we’ve allowed to stick to our lives.
 Alex uncovers the keys to truly flourishing and succeeding in life.
 Regardless of where we came from or how difficult life has been.
 This is Alex’s story, it’s her community and it’s her true-life conversations and journeys.
 She’s presenting struggles and breakthroughs to explain and encourage those going through the same trials and tribulations.
 It’s time to remove the enemy’s labels in order to uncover true identities—the people God created us to be!

 All That Is Made is a guide to explore the intersection of creativity and faith.
 Humans are creative; it is a quality embedded in the fabric of our being, and a reality that reflects our existence as being made in the image of God.

 This book encompasses Alabaster’s lived experience as a creative company for the past four years.
 It is a first step, and the beginning of a conversation that allows readers to engage their faith and creativity. against the larger backdrop of the God who has made all that is made.